ElHoussainBouhyla/Data-Analytics-Projects/README.md

-"These are all my data analytics projects.
-Please browse my website https://joni.to to view them."
+"These are all my data analysis projects.
+Visit my website https://joni.to to see them."